metabrainz/musicbrainz-docker/README.md

 ### Configuration
 * Set the path where you want to store the downloaded data dumps in [docker-compose.yml](./docker-compose.yml).
 * If you already have data dumps in this path they can be loaded instead of downloading new dumps, see [Create Database](#create-database).
+* Set REPLICATION_ACCESS_TOKEN in the [DBDefs.pm file](musicbrainz-dockerfile/DBDefs.pm) to the token you got from musicbrainz (instructions for generating a token are [here](http://blog.musicbrainz.org/2015/05/19/schema-change-release-2015-05-18-including-upgrade-instructions/)).

 ### Installation